chiseanchang0727/Projects/Data_Analysis_project.md

 # Identify Behavioral Patterns

-- In this project, the good performance is defined with level >=26 and dungeon times >= 7
+- In this project, the good in-game performance is defined with level >=26 and dungeon times >= 7

 - The behavior that related with the performance is found by implementing correlation analysis.

-- Data processing:
-    - raw data:
-        - user leveling data and user dungeon data in first-engaged day
-        - other user behaivor data in first-engaged day
-    - extract the max level and sum over the dungeon times by each charater, then merge together
-    - create a column called 'retained_status': if the max level equals to 26 and dugeon times equals to 7, then assigned 'True'.
-Else assigned 'False'

 - Correlation anaalysis: Point-biserial correlation(since one variable is binary)